BWOlatunji/NUN-Intro2DSUsingR/README.md

-# NUN-Intro2DSUsingR
+# NUN-Introduction to Data Sscience using R
-This repository contains files used during an introductory session to R programming language and Data Science
+This repository contains files used during an introductory session with students of the Nile University of Nigeria, Abuja to R programming language and Data Science.